Chinese is a rich language, full of florid language and proverbs.

-One of my favorite part of studying Chinese is the idioms, sayings, and proverbs.
-These aren’t for the new learner, because they’re hard to parse out.
-They’re all super abbreviated.
-Like, take the English expression “You can lead a horse to water but you can’t teach it to drink.”
-If this were written Chinese style, it’d be something like “Lead horse easy, teach drink hard.”
+These proverbs are best suited for the intermediate or advanced learner.
+They’re a little hard to understand character-by-character.
+For example, take the English expression “You can lead a horse to water but you can’t teach it to drink.”
+If this were written in the style of the proverbs below, it’d be something like “Lead horse easy, teach drink hard.”
 You can only understand it when it’s written down and you examine each word, not if someone says it at a fast pace.

 Why Chinese Proverbs will help you learn about China

-There are, loosely speaking, three kinds of Chinese idioms, and they’ll each teach you something different about Chinese culture and people.
+There are, loosely speaking, three kinds of Chinese proverbs, and they’ll each teach you something different about Chinese culture and people.

-Chinese War idioms will teach you about Chinese business (and war)
+Chinese War proverbs will teach you about Chinese business (and war)

 These are idioms that come from one of two major sources of Chinese battle philosophy, the 36 Stratagems and Lao Tzu’s The Art of War.
 These were primarily written about battle, but now they’re considered to be the bibles for how to conduct modern warfare in business.
 For example, someone explained to me while working in Groupon, in China, that competitive businesses would readily employ the strategy of “Sacrifice the plum tree to preserve the peach tree”, burning cash in short term losses to make everyone else lose money, knowing they could then win due to their ample reserves, having bankrupted all the competition.